 celebrating outstanding documentary family photography

-This new award is devoted to recognising excellence in the world of documentary family photography, celebrating the next generation of outstanding image makers and encouraging photographers to continuously raise the bar in their craft.
+Made for Documentary Awards are devoted to recognising excellence in the world of documentary family photography, celebrating the next generation of outstanding image makers and encouraging photographers to continuously raise the bar in their craft.

 A chance to gain recognition for your exceptional work.